vasilismg/Attention_mechanism_translate_dates/README.md

 ## Implementation
 [Jupyter Notebook](https://nbviewer.jupyter.org/github/vgkortsas/Attention_enhanced_LSTM/blob/master/Attention_mechanism_translate_dates.ipynb)

+## Requirements
+A full list of the requirements is given [here](https://github.com/vgkortsas/Attention_mechanism_translate_dates/blob/master/requirements.txt).
+The Python and deep learning library versions are:
+- Python 3.5.5
+- TensorFlow 1.14.0

 ## Some comments on the importance of the attention mechanism
 ### Encoder-decoder model ***without*** attention
 The encoder-decoder models **without** attention have the following challenges: